MasekelaLerato/Task-Master/README.md

 # Task Master

 Task Master is your ultimate task management app!
 Seamlessly organize your to-do list, complete tasks with ease.
-Stay on top of your daily activities, mark off completed tasks, and enjoy the simplicity of managing your to-do list effortlessly..
+Stay on top of your daily activities, mark off completed tasks, and enjoy the simplicity of managing your to-do list effortlessly.
 ## About
 This is a project i worked on to showcase my typescript skills.